vinayvnvv/s3FileUpload/README.md

 ## Usage
-1. Add s3-file-upload.js or s3-file-upload.min.js to your main file (index.html)
+1. Add s3-file-upload.js or s3-file-upload.min.js to your main file (index.html) (min js file available in s3src folder)

 2. Set `s3FileUpload` as a dependency in your module